 The Health & Safety Executives Approved Code of Practice

 In November 2013 the Health & Safety Executive released the 4th edition of the Approved Code of Practice for the Control of Legionella Bacteria in Water Systems commonly called ACOP L8.
-The Code of Practice has been approved by the HSE with the consent of the Secretary of State.
+The Code of Practice has been released by the HSE with the consent of the Secretary of State.
 It gives practical advice on how to comply with the law.
 If you follow its advice you will be doing enough to comply with the law in respect of those specific matters on which the Code gives advice.
 The Code of Practice has a special legal status.
 If you are prosecuted for a breach of health and safety law, and it is proved that you did not follow the relevant provisions of the Code of Practice, you will need to show that you have complied with the law in some other way or a Court may find you at fault.

 The Health & Safety Executive have also released technical guidance documents